Tips For Successful Videoconference Depositions

 Wednesday, April 15, 2020

 Be sure that you/your staff are comfortable using a videoconference platform.
 Webex and Zoom both offer test calls through their websites for you to test your connection, sound, and video quality.
 We are also available to test with you in advance so you can practice and get comfortable with the features.
-Both Webex and Zoom offer free accounts, if you would like to complete a prolonged test of the available features.
+Webex, Zoom, and Microsoft Teams offer free accounts, if you would like to complete a prolonged test of the available features.
 Our office uses Webex to host scheduled videoconferences.

 Devices & Connection